Hydrostatic shock: Ammunition selection for hunting

 Hydrostatic shock is commonly considered as a factor in the selection of hunting ammunition.
 Peter Capstick explains that hydrostatic shock may have value for animals up to the size of white-tailed deer, but the ratio of energy transfer to animal weight is an important consideration for larger animals.
 If the animal's weight exceeds the bullet's energy transfer, penetration in an undeviating line to a vital organ is a much more important consideration than energy transfer and hydrostatic shock.
 Jim Carmichael, in contrast, describes evidence that hydrostatic shock can affect animals as large as Cape Buffalo in the results of a carefully controlled study carried out by veterinarians in a buffalo culling operation.

 Randall Gilbert describes hydrostatic shock as an important factor in bullet performance on whitetail deer, "When it [a bullet] enters a whitetail’s body, huge accompanying shock waves send vast amounts of energy through nearby organs, sending them into arrest or shut down."
 Dave Ehrig expresses the view that hydrostatic shock depends on impact velocities above 1100 ft per second.
 Sid Evans explains the performance of the Nosler Partition bullet and Federal Cartridge Company's decision to load this bullet in terms of the large tissue cavitation and hydrostatic shock produced from the frontal diameter of the expanded bullet.
-The North American Hunting Club suggests big game cartridges that create enough hydrostatic shock too quickly bring animals down.
+The North American Hunting Club suggests big game cartridges that create enough hydrostatic shock to quickly bring animals down.